-The court also agreed with petitioners contending that EPA's promulgation of specific NOx emission control provisions did not satisfy Clean Air Act requirements concerning the required connectedness between the established emission control program and the ambient air quality objectives of the regulation.
+The court also agreed with petitioners contending that EPA's promulgation of the specific provisions of NOx emission controls did not satisfy the requirements of the Clean Air Act concerning the required connectedness between the established emission control program and the ambient air quality objectives of the regulation.
 The court observed that EPA had made certain judgments in the regulation based upon considerations of equity and practicality, rather than accepted statutory requirements.
 Finally, the court agreed that EPA had failed to justify its inclusion of Minnesota in the program.